Yugo1991/online-store/README.md

-This is an e-commerce store
+This is an e-commerce store for a fashion botique